amsantac/TOC/README.md

 TOC R package repository
 ======

-To install the TOC R package from this account on Github, first run the following command line in R in order to install the devtools R package:
+To install the TOC R package from this account on Github, first install the devtools R package using the following command line in R (on Windows OS, run R as Administrator):

 ```{r}
 install.packages("devtools")